Frank Dee Supermarkets: 1960s

 During the early 1960s, more shops were opened in Hull and in 1965 a large ‘superstore’ was opened in Middlesbrough.
 In 1967, a new supermarket replaced the counter service shop in Beverley.

 In the mid 1960s, Frank Dee Ltd merged with local wholesaler Jarman & Flint Ltd (Jarmans).
 Frank Dee Ltd became a subsidiary, and the retailing arm, of Jarmans.
 Stores in Hull, Brough, Bridlington, York and Thorne previously run by Jarmans were converted to the Frank Dee format.

 In 1969, Jarman & Flint Ltd merged with Associated Food Holdings plc.

 1970s

 In the 1970s, Frank Dee stores were opened across the North East of England including in Durham, Hessle, Redcar, South Shields, Leeds, Scarborough, Saltburn, Berwick Hills, Northallerton, Eaglescliffe and Filey.

-In the mid 1970s, Associated Food Holdings became part of Linfoods plc, and Jarman's took over the retail arm of the Manchester-based wholesaler Wright & Green Ltd. This prompted expansion into the North West of England, and Frank Dee stores now began trading in Stockport, Liverpool, Farnworth, Marple and on the Wirral Peninsula.
+In the mid 1970s, Associated Food Holdings became part of Linfoods plc, and Jarman's took over the retail arm of the Manchester-based wholesaler Wright & Green Ltd. This prompted expansion into the North West of England, and Frank Dee stores now began trading in Sale, Stockport, Liverpool, Farnworth, Marple and on the Wirral Peninsula.